Financial Contrast: PureCycle Technologies (PCT) vs. Its Competitors

-PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 publicly-traded companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its competitors?
-We will compare PureCycle Technologies to similar businesses based on the strength of its dividends, analyst recommendations, risk, profitability, earnings, valuation and institutional ownership.
+PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 publicly-traded companies in the “Plastics materials & resins” industry, but how does it compare to its competitors?
+We will compare PureCycle Technologies to related companies based on the strength of its risk, dividends, analyst recommendations, earnings, institutional ownership, profitability and valuation.

-This table compares PureCycle Technologies and its competitors revenue, earnings per share and valuation.
+This table compares PureCycle Technologies and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue